 Whether it is the Formula 1 world or the World Endurance Championship, this gives Rebellion an incredible marketing platform and great visibility.
 We have direct access to our potential customers who are crazy about cars and watches, so interacting with them, racing professionals and other enthusiasts is all I could ever ask for.

-Finally, what’s there to look forward in your market in terms of technology?
+Finally, what’s there to look forward to your market in terms of technology?

 Once again, if you make a parallel with high-end car racing, it’s still a mechanical engine with more and more electronic parts.
 An actual combination of mechanical movement, creative materials and specific electronics in order to give you precise information about how you’re driving and how you could drive better – now this would be something truly interesting.